feczkob/osm-tile-manager/README.md

 2. run the `main()` method in the `GenerateTiles.kt` file.

 Verify that the tiles have been downloaded in the specified directory.
+The fetched tiles cover the specified area (given in the `.env` file), and the same area is downloaded on all zoom levels.
+The coordinates of the specified area and the one being fetched are usually different.
 Read the `README.md` file next to the tiles for more information.

 ### Tile Renaming